-Kalymnos is one of the Dodecanese Islands in the Aegean Sea, it is located 183 nautical miles southeast of Athens and 85 nautical miles northwest of Rhodes, the capital of the region and it is the fifth largest amongst the Dodecanese Islands, with a population of nearly 17,000 people.
+Kalymnos is a member of the Dodecanese Islands in the Aegean Sea, it is located 183 nautical miles southeast of Athens and 85 nautical miles northwest of Rhodes, the capital of the region and it is the fifth-largest amongst the Dodecanese Islands, with a population of nearly 17,000 people.

-On the east coast of the island is the capital Pothia, which is actualy the main port of Kalymnos.
-A lively and picturesque place, built around the port and combining strict traditions with the characteristics of a modern town.
+On the island's east coast is the capital Pothia, which is actually the main port of Kalymnos.
+A lively and picturesque place, built around the port and combining strict traditions with all the characteristics of a modern town.

-The small and attractive climbing villages of Panormos, Myrties, Masouri, Arginonta, Skalia and Emporios on the west and north, Vothini, Vlychadia and Vathy on the south and east have turned Kalymnos to a very popular climbing destination.
+The small and attractive climbing villages of Panormos, Myrties, Masouri, Arginonta, Scalia and Emporios on the west and north, Vothini, Vlychadia and Vathy on the south and east have turned Kalymnos into a very popular climbing destination.

 The island was once known as the "island of shade", (Isola Umbrosa), but that is certainly no longer the case.
 Today it is dotted with low vegetation and virtually bare of trees.

 Kalymnos is mountainous with a major rock escarpment along the west coast.
-In the past, this barrenness drove the locals to sea for a living.
-The men of Kalymnos became worldwide known sponge-divers.
-They excelled to such an extent that their island went on to be the most celebrated sponge trade center in the Mediterranean, until the sponge trade began to decline gradually in the ‘80s.
+In the past, this barrenness eventually drove the locals towards the sea to earn a living.
+The men of Kalymnos became worldwide known as sponge-divers.
+They excelled to such an extent that their island went on to be the most celebrated natural sponge trade centre in the Mediterranean until the sponge trade began to decline gradually in the ‘80s.

 Sport & Nature

-Climbing : This is the most popular activity on the island.
-There are two climbing gear shops, both in Masouri / Armeos.
+Climbing: This is the most popular activity on the island.
+There are two climbing gear shops, both in Masouri / Armes.

-Sightseeing : The castles of Kalymnos present considerable archaeological interest.
-The Castle of Hora, the Castle of Chrysocheria, the archaeological site of the ancient acropolis of Pothia, the 4th-century temple of Apollo, the ancient and Paleochristian ruins in Vathy and the ruins of the fortified Byzantine settlement are definately places of great interest and worthy a visit.
+Sightseeing: The castles of Kalymnos present considerable archaeological interest.
+The Castle of Hora, the Castle of Chrysocheria, the archaeological site of the ancient acropolis of Pothia, the 4th-century temple of Apollo, the ancient and Paleochristian ruins in Vathy and the ruins of the fortified Byzantine settlement are places of great interest and worth a visit.

 The Archaeological Museum in Pothia.
 It features prehistoric, classical and private collections.